solo-studios/nyx/README.md

         // Enabling this will apply the `maven-publish` plugin and the `signing` plugins
         // Defaults to false
         publish = true
+        withPublish() // Alternative that sets it to true

         // Enables/disables the `publish` task depending on the `sign` task
         // Defaults to true
         publishDependsOnSign = true
+        withPublishDependsOnSign() // Alternative that sets it to true

         // Allows in-memory PGP keys to be used.
 This is useful for CI.
         // Using the gradle properties